Why advertising Mark?

 Tell a lie, David Abbott called and we met him but I really didn’t fancy working for anyone else after I’d got a taste of being my own boss.

-It’s interesting hearing you recount your journey, as Mark Maron says, the nagging question for me though is; You’re the son of a scrap metal magnate and you have the words ‘MARK’ and ‘DENT’ in your name, that’s got to be deliberate?
+It’s interesting hearing you recount your journey, one nagging question remains; You’re the son of a scrap metal magnate and you have the words ‘MARK’ and ‘DENT’ in your name – that’s got to be deliberate?